Snow much fun at Braden River Middle School dance | East County | Your Observer

 Students danced the night away showing off their moves and taking photos to commemorate the evening.

-Elena Viteri, a sixth grader, said she loved dancing and singing along to all the songs and also enjoyed dressing up for the occasion.
+Elena Viteri, a sixth-grader, said she loved dancing and singing to all the songs and also enjoyed dressing up for the occasion.

 Proceeds from the dance will go toward the school's Panthers Help with the Holidays program, formerly known as Adopt-A-Family.